-Where a minimum building length as a percentage of lot width applies to multiple frontages, the highest frontage classification in the hierarchy shall meet the established standard.
+- Where a minimum building length as a percentage of lot width applies to multiple frontages, the highest frontage classification in the hierarchy shall meet the established standard.
 In the case of a lot with two frontages, the second frontage shall only meet a standard of 40%.
 If there are more than two frontages subject to the standard, there is no minimum requirement for any frontage beyond the two highest frontages in the hierarchy.
-This requirement does not apply to Parkway or Limited Access frontages.

-2 Maximum building length along a frontage does not apply to any frontage located along a Limited Access road.
-If any applicable minimum building length exceeds a maximum building length requirement, the maximum building length shall control.

-3 At least 70% of the total ground floor for nonresidential uses and 30% for residential uses, measured as a percentage of the interior space, shall meet the minimum ground floor height requirement.

-4 Minimum ground floor height may be reduced by the Zoning Administrator if there are site constraints that would cause practical difficulty.
+This requirement does not apply to Parkway or Limited Access frontages. - Maximum building length along a frontage does not apply to any frontage located along a Limited Access road.
+If any applicable minimum building length exceeds a maximum building length requirement, the maximum building length shall control. - At least 70% of the total ground floor for nonresidential uses and 30% for residential uses, measured as a percentage of the interior space, shall meet the minimum ground floor height requirement. - Minimum ground floor height may be reduced by the Zoning Administrator if there are site constraints that would cause practical difficulty. - On a site bounded by three or more street frontages, public open space that abuts a street frontage shall be counted as meeting building length for the purpose of calculating Minimum Building Length as a Percentage of Lot Width Along Frontage, subject to the following standards: - A. This provision shall only be applied to a single street frontage. - B. The abutting public open space shall comply with any applicable public open space standards of Table 16-2: Design of Open Space. - C. The abutting public open space is no more than an average of 24 inches above or below grade of the adjacent sidewalk. - D. The abutting public open space is a minimum of 50 feet in depth measured from the future right-of-way line. - E. If no building abuts the public open space, or no building is located along the subject frontage, the established setback shall be determined as the terminus of any required build-to zone along the subject frontage. - F. Any provided off-street parking shall be located behind this determined established setback. - Required landscape yards are excluded from the lot width dimension for the purposes of calculating Minimum Building Length as a Percentage of Lot Width Along Frontage.